-Flow-Noise and Flow-SDE also differ in their MDP formulation, as shown in \cref{fig:framework}.
-Built on the standard one-layer MDP, Flow-Noise directly calculates the log-likelihood of the denoised sequence for the policy update.
-In contrast, Flow-SDE constructs a two-layer MDP by integrating the denoising process with the environment, and further employs a hybrid ODE-SDE sampling technique for acceleration.
-With the same Flow-SDE noise injection strategy, we evaluate these different frameworks on the LIBERO-Long task suite, as illustrated in \cref{fig:ablation_mdp}.

-While the one-layer formulation converges fastest, all three frameworks achieve similar final performance.
-In terms of computational cost, the hybrid two-layer paradigm reduces training time by half compared to the standard two-layer approach, thanks to a shorter effective MDP chain that lowers the computational cost per RL update.
-Moreover, we observe that the one-layer MDP shows no significant speed advantage over the standard two-layer model, as its update stage necessitates re-computing the entire denoising trajectory to calculate the log-likelihood, resulting in comparable computational overhead.

-\subsubsection{Hyper-parameters}
+\subsection{Hyper-Parameters}

-Building on the Flow-SDE with $\pi_0$, we investigate the influence of the noise level, denoise step, and action chunk on the LIBERO-Spatial benchmark.
+Building on the Flow-SDE with $\pi_0$ model, we investigate the influence of the noise level, denoise step, and action chunk on the LIBERO-Spatial benchmark.
 We denote the train stage as the phase where the policy generates stochastic actions for exploration, whereas the evaluation stage involves generating deterministic actions.
 The train and eval success rates for the SFT baseline and the RL fine-tuned model after 100 training steps are presented in \cref{tab:ablation_hyperparams}.

 \textbf{Noise Level.} The noise level $a$ in the Flow-SDE is defined in \cref{equ:sde_final}, which governs the noise injection magnitude during the denoising process.
-From \cref{tab:ablation_hyperparams}, we observe that the SFT baseline's eval performance is identical across all noise levels as it relies on deterministic ODE sampling.
-Its training performance, however, degrades as the noise level increases, which is intuitive as higher noise can disrupt the flow path and lead to an inaccurate marginal action distribution.
+As shown in \cref{tab:ablation_hyperparams}, the evaluation performance of the SFT baseline remains identical across all noise levels due to its reliance on deterministic ODE sampling.
+Conversely, its training performance exhibits a clear degradation as noise increases.
+This is intuitive, as higher noise levels can distort the flow trajectory, leading to an inaccurate estimation of the marginal action distribution.

-Extending this analysis to the RL fine-tuning stage reveals a key trade-off: while lower noise levels mitigate performance degradation induced by policy exploration, the capacity for RL refinement is correspondingly constrained.
-This trade-off is empirically validated in \cref{fig:ablation_noise}, which indicates that training with the minimal noise level $a = 0.2$ exhibits instability, manifesting as a significantly higher clip fraction.
-We attribute this instability to the substantially larger gradient magnitudes induced by the low noise level.
+Extending this analysis to the RL fine-tuning stage highlights a critical trade-off: \textit{while lower noise levels mitigate exploration-induced performance degradation, they simultaneously constrain the capacity for RL refinement.} This trade-off is empirically supported by \cref{fig:ablation_noise}, which shows that training with minimal noise ($a = 0.2$) leads to instability, characterized by a significantly higher clip fraction.
+We attribute this instability to the substantially larger gradient magnitudes associated with low-noise regimes.

 \textbf{Denoise Step.} The denoise step $K$ defines the number of discretization steps for action generation and is critical for controlling the fidelity of the ODE-to-SDE transition in \cref{equ:sde_final}.
 In \cref{tab:ablation_hyperparams}, we observe that while all configurations start with similar eval performance, the train success rate plummets at $K=1$, indicating a significant ODE-to-SDE discretization error.